Waaal/BobaOS/doc/STCQ/TSS.md

 Important for us are the Kernel stack pointer (ESP0) and the kernel stack segment (SS0).

+**Important: The TSS is only needed in interrupts where a priviledge level change occure.
+So If we are in ring 0 and a interrupt occurs the TSS is not used and is not filled by the CPU.**

+### TSS structure protected mode
 | 4 Bytes | Offset |
 | ------ | ------ |
 | SSP | 0x68 |